ScarletsFiction/ScarletsFrame/README.md

       rate:4,
       ...
     }];
-    // After reviews was binded
+    // After reviews was binded and want to redraw the element
-    // '.refreshBind()' can be used for refresh
+    // You can use
-    // binded elements
+    // '.hardRefresh()' redraw all element at once
+    // '.softRefresh(index = -1)' redraw some element only

     // If you want to refer other model scope self.users = root['user.info']; // sf.model.root['user.info'];